ivvvory/Python-to-Lua-IDE-wip-/README.md

         subprocess.run(['start', 'cmd', '/K', 'python', 'runner.py'], shell=True)
     elif sys.platform == 'darwin' or sys.platform.startswith('linux'):
         subprocess.run(['gnome-terminal', '--', 'python3', 'runner.py'])
-How to Use
-1. Running Lua Files
-You can run a Lua script stored in a .lua file by following these steps:

-Launch runner.py.
 Choose the option to run a Lua file (Option 1).
 Enter the name of the Lua file (e.g., example.lua).
 The script will be parsed and evaluated, and the result will be displayed in the terminal.